loganwong52/react-temperature-conversion/README.md

 # React: Temperature Conversion

-For this challenge, we're going to ask you to convert our existing React project from class-based components to functional components, to gain a better understanding about the React Component LifeCycle as well as understanding how to work with the `useEffect()` hook.
+For this challenge, we're going to ask you to convert our existing React project from class-based components to functional components, to gain a better understanding about the React Component Lifecycle as well as understanding how to work with the `useEffect()` hook.
 This will also give you some more practice with understanding class-based component syntax.

 # Initial Set-up